mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

 ```
 Creates a pool in a given market.
 - `marketCode` The identifier for the market to create the pool in.
 This must exist before the pool is created.
 - `poolCode` The name of the pool.
-There are no restrictions on the format, however the pool must not already exist in the keeper.
+There are no restrictions on the format, however, the pool must not already exist in the keeper.
 - `updateInterval` The frequency in seconds that the pool will be updated
-- `frontRunningInterval` The amount of time a user must commit to adding or withdrawing to the pool before the movement of funds can actually occur.
+- `frontRunningInterval` The amount of time a user must commit to adding or withdrawing to the pool before the movement of funds can occur.
 This must be smaller than the update interval.
 - `fee` The percentage fee to be charged with every price change execution.
-This is per update interval, so for 2% annual fee at 7 day updates, the fee would be 0.02 / 52 = ~0.00038.
+This is per update interval, so for a 2% annual fee at daily updates, the fee would be 0.02 / 52 = ~0.00038.
 To generate the number in the correct format, the `PoolSwapLibrary.getRatio` method should be used.
 - `leverageAmount` The amount to be applied in the power leverage calculation.
 Internally this is stored as a decimal so the `PoolSwapLibrary.convertDecimalToUInt` method should be used when retrieving a pool's leverage for users to view.
 - `feeAddress` The address to send fees to
 - `quoteToken` The address of the digital asset that the pool is demarcated in

 ## LeveragedPool
+Manages the short and long pairs of a pool.
 ### Events
 #### PoolInitialized
 ```